 It is true that in the early ’90s, when Moss appeared in the Calvin Klein commercial, Facebook and Instagram didn’t exist.
-But even when they did, there was still no sight of Kate on it.
-One of the most used hashtags probably – #katemoss – and still nothing!
-The only certified account (all of the rest are fake) was made last year in September – @katemossagency – for her agency.
-I followed, have been stalking ever since, but there’re only 64 posts there.
+They do, though, now and there is still no sight of Kate on it.
+One of probably the most used hashtags – #katemoss – and still nothing!
+The only certified account (all of the rest are fake) is @katemossagency and it is for her agency.

 Kate Moss does covers, not Insta.

 She did 37 Vogue UK covers, the first one in 1993 and the latest in 2019, each time in her own style.
 A style she managed to genuinely flaunt and transform into a British trademark.

 The dyed-blonde-always-chicly-undone is a hint of the partying nights.
-Moreover, it is a hint of her character, humour, love of life (ignore the cigarette from picture below), looseness, good mood, honesty.
+Moreover, it is a hint of her character, humour, love of life, looseness, good mood, honesty.

 This is what Moss fabulously gets beyond her famous cheekbones, the full of confidence, but always warm stare, emblematic hair, sylphid allure, pure energy.

 A sort of candour that is not even “intended”, it is real from inside out.
 Out to her 170 cm, a height so atypical for her launch back in the ’80s, when Cindy Crawford, Claudia Schiffer and Naomi Campbell were referred to as “supermodels”.

 Kate Moss is the definition of effortless.
-She does not struggle to feel effortless, for sure.
-If she does, though, and wanders naked in front of the mirror for long minutes just to be able to get of the house looking casually and at peace, I would feel better myself.
+She does not struggle to feel effortless.
+If she does, though, and wanders naked in front of the mirror for long minutes just to be able to get out of the house looking casually and at peace, I would feel better myself.
 But I don’t think she does, anyway.

 Or does she?